In our modern Scots-invented world of bloviation, headlines and titles can’t stand the heat of a literalist’s kitchen.

 - Daniel Stashower, The Beautiful Cigar Girl: Mary Rogers, Edgar Allan Poe, and the Invention of Murder

 These are probably all terrific books.
 I have read only one of these books: Frank Deford’s book on John McGraw and Christy Mathewson.
 It was okay though in the end disappointing because Christy Mathewson died early and for some very wrong reasons.
 He was from all accounts a truly fine person and did not deserve his fate.
-(BSP alert: The watercolor of him at right can be found at First Inning Artworks.)

-But nowhere in the book does Deford really make the case tht McGraw, Mathewson and the Giants invented modern baseball.
+But nowhere in the book does Deford really make the case that McGraw, Mathewson and the Giants invented modern baseball.
 How could he?
 It is a ludicrous argument to embark on in the first place.

 By the same token, I’m pretty sure that the Scots did not invent the modern world.
 Don’t get me wrong.
 I love Scotland.
 I lived their for several months once.
 At no time did I hear any Scot bragging about inventing the modern world.
 The Scots do brag about inventing golf.
 I’ll give them that one.